RinteRface/snippets/README.md

 # snippets
-> RStudio snippets for all Interface packages.
+> RStudio snippets for all RinteRface packages.

 ## Installation
 Copy and paste the snippet of your choice to your RStudio editor.
 Alternatively, download them with the [snipper](https://github.com/dgrtwo/snippr) package: